 The Family Plan is $15 per month for everybody.
 Prime members also receive a yearly discount ($150 per year).

 Questions about any of Amazon’s many features or anything else can be directed to Amazon Music’s customer service.
 They work actively to solve any issues a customer may have with their Amazon Music subscription.
 That, and the list of benefits and features listed earlier provide good reason to try it out – and with free trial options, what do you have to lose?
-Artists should consider focusing on gaining fans from the large audience, so don’t skip out on this platform when uploading music through your distributor.
+Artists should consider focusing on gaining fans from a large audience, so don’t skip out on this platform when uploading music through your distributor.